Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/non-trivial-macros.md

 {{% /notice %}}

 At this point we'll need to update all our tests to start with the callback name.
-I'm using the name `print`, which we'll actually declare in the next step.
-The callback doesn't matter for now because it's never actually used.
+I'm using the name `print`, but the callback doesn't matter for now because it's not used.

 ```rust
 // src/lib.rs